RobTillaart/FunctionGenerator/README.md

   For **square()** and **random()** less samples per period are often acceptable.
 - ESP32 can do more calculations however 1000 Hz seems to be a nice upper limit for a software based function generator.
-- If one wants to control multiple DAC's one need to divide the numbers and round down.
+- If one needs to control multiple DAC's one should divide the numbers and round down to get an estimate.

 Note: hardware function generator https://github.com/RobTillaart/AD985X